 Principle 18.
 Think lightly of yourself and deeply of the world.

 Musashi was a formidable swordsman.
 But he was lethal and humble at the same time.
 He never thought highly of himself.

 In this universe, we aren’t important.
 Our stint on this planet is limited.
 If we die tomorrow, will the world stop spinning ?
 No. Then, why think so highly of ourselves?

 Of course, this doesn’t mean that we remove ourselves completely from worldly affairs.
 The point to remember is not to inflate ourselves.

 Principle 19.
 Be detached from desire your whole life long.

 Desire means that we let our happiness depend on extraneous factors.
 Not very Stoic.

-Musashi was of the view that attachment is the root of all sufferings.
+Musashi was of the view that attachment is the root of all suffering.
 That’s why he preferred solitude.
-The age old Hindu and Buddhist scriptures also underline the same thought.
+The age-old Hindu and Buddhist scriptures also underline the same thought.

 Principle 20.
 Don’t regret what you have done.